Clevis22/SplitMark/README.md

 * Emoji Support: [Support for emojis through Showdown](https://github.com/showdownjs/showdown/wiki/Emojis#introduction)

-* Local Files: Upload and download from the local disk.
+* Local Files: Upload and download from the local disk or export as HTML.

 * Local Storage: SplitMark automatically saves editor content between sessions.

 * Customizable editor font size: Change the editor font size for better readability.

+* Auto-closing brackets and parentheses

 ## To Do

-* Improve exporting as PDF formatting

 * Make a better mobile experience